security-summer-school/hardware-sec/hardware-computing/README.md

   * trusted third party - to maintain annonimity, a system will not communicate to another system that it's running verified hardware and software directly, as this may allow the receiver of this information to identify the sender.
   Instead, a third party will verify that the first system is non-altered, and will relate that to the second system

-All of those concepts are included on most of today's systems, using a hardware chip, called a `Trusted Platform Module`
+All of those concepts are included on most of today's systems, using a hardware chip, called a **Trusted Platform Module**.

 ### Trusted Platform Module - TPM

 The TPM is ussually a chip, residing on the motherboard.
-It must implement the `Trusted Computing` standard, meaning that it must implement the 6 components from above.
+It must implement the Trusted Computing standard, meaning that it must implement the 6 components from above.
 The current version of the TPM is 2.0, and is mandatory in order to run some software, like Windows 10.
 The user can interact with the TPM using special libraries.
 For today's session, we will use bash commands, and the [tpm2-tools](https://github.com/tpm2-software/tpm2-tools) suite.